Healthy Homes Assessment Totara Park

 What We Do

-As building inspectors, we handle all issues of expert house inspections.
-We are there to ensure you make the right decision when buying your next home.
+As building inspectors we take on all issues associated with expert home inspects.
+We are there to ensure you make the best decision when buying your next home.

-We are specialised in a range of solutions to make sure that you are fully aware of the state of any property you could be contemplating buying or selling along with other services.
+We offer a wide range of solutions to make sure you are completely updated on the condition of any property you could be thinking of buying or selling as well as additional solutions.

-We don’t just work with you but we also work with some big clients like bank branches, local councils and insurance companies.
-Evidently they are pleased with their reassurance provided, thanks to the information included in our reports on building inspections.
+We not only collaborate with you, but we also work with big clients like municipal councils and banks, and insurance firms.
+Evidently , they are pleased with this reassurance provided, because of the information contained in our building inspection reports.

-With our systemised approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into your reports, you are able to actually see any issues that could be discovered.
-Through our detailed reporting it is not surprising that we have so many customers who recommend our services to their family and acquaintances.
+Our systematic approach to your property inspection and the latest software technology including digital photos imbedded into your document, you are able to actually see any issues found.
+Because of our comprehensive report, it’s no wonder we have so many customers who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports